Rev. Laura McLeod – Pastor

 My classical music background comes from the Wisconsin Conservatory of Music in both cello and piano.
 I also am principal cellist of the Menomonee Falls Symphony and teach privately on piano, cello and voice.

-In my spare time I enjoy riding my Thoroughbred, Maximus, in dressage and showing, golfing, biking, and now my husband and I will be immersed in taking of our 1900 Victorian home in Waukesha.
+In my spare time I enjoy riding my Thoroughbred, Maximus, in dressage and showing, golfing, biking, and now my husband and I will be immersed in taking care of our 1900 Victorian home in Waukesha.

 Brian Packham, composer and multi-instrumentalist, studied piano and composition at Berklee College of Music in Boston, MA.
 Brian enjoys playing music in a wide variety of styles and genres, and is grateful to be a part of BCC’s music ministry.